 Red Hill Fire Tower, one of five restored towers in the Catskills, gives the hiker a relatively short 1.4-mile walk and a stiff climb of 860′ to some of the region’s most unique views.
 The trail climbs to the summit in a crescent shape through a wonderful forest.
 The summit meadow almost seems park-like with several picnic tables and a nice grass large area.
 With a pipe fed spring along the way, it could be a great first camping trip.
 The tower and cabin are listed in the U.S. National Register of Historic Places.
+Red Hill is not in the Catskill 100 at 102nd highest but is 67th of the Catskill 67.
+Don’t let the rank fool you, it may be one of the best in the 67.
 It is a kid and family-friendly hike.

 |Elevation:||2990′ (911 m)|

 |Year tower built:||1920|

 |Current cabin built:||1931|

 |Seasons:||Spring, Summer, Fall, (Winter ?
 Trailhead on seasonally maintained road)|